Wing Tsun Theories of Self-Defense

 Why doesn’t Wing Tsun use grappling?

-The short answer is that Leung Ting Ting WingTsun® uses throws and limited grappling.
+The short answer is that Leung Ting Ting WingTsun® uses throws, limited grappling, and anti-grappling.
 Being a hitting and striking art, it is smart to keep one hand free to strike.
 Grappling arts that range from Aikido to Judo to Ju-Jitsu to wrestling are by definition, focused on only one attacker at a time while potentially turning one’s back on others.
 Like Wing Tsun, they are specialty arts.
 Also by definition, they can be moderated to save the life of an attacker.
 For this reason it has been easier to incorporate them into mixed martial arts competitions.
 However, they can also be dangerous.
 In other words, if you, as the defender, throw an attacker to the ground, you have no control over whether he hits his head on a rock, a sharp object or other object.
 At the same time, arts that use balance and energy (as in our sticky hands) but exclude striking and kicking, take many more years to learn to be effective for a variety of common self-defense applications.
 Years and years of Judo and Shuai Jiao competitions have shown that larger and stronger persons have a distinct advantage, all skills being equal.
 This also true in Wing Tsun but in striking arts like Wing Tsun, it is far less of a difference.

 In Wing Tsun, we teach that an aggressor must be hurt with strikes first in order to be grappled.
 An exception might be if you can use an attacker’s momentum if the aggressor is running at you full tilt.
 If the attacker has not been hurt but merely falls on his rear end, he can still hurt you.
 Some grappling art instructors can demonstrate hurting an aggressor with an artful wrist twist or arm-lock on the fly.
 This, in the opinion of Wing Tsun founders, is an unreliable scenario in the heat of an attack.